 The legal reasoning for this is twofold.
-It is based on a woman's right to privacy in that woman's medical decisions, while it's also based on the fact that the mother is more directly affected by pregnancy.
+It is based on a woman's right to privacy in their medical decisions.
+It's also based on the fact that the mother is more affected by pregnancy.
 In both considerations, observance of the pregnant party's reproductive rights has been key.

 Fathers' Rights and Abortion: Notice Requirements

-Opting Out of Fatherhood, or "Financial Abortions"
+Opting Out of Fatherhood or "Financial Abortions"

-A "financial abortion" right would require a woman to notify a prospective father during pregnancy.
-The father would then be allowed to refuse financial or legal responsibility for the baby if they don't want to be a father.
-Should the child be born despite this, the biological father would not be legally or financially responsible for the child's upbringing.
+A financial abortion right would require a woman to notify a prospective father during pregnancy.
+The father could then refuse financial or legal responsibility for the baby.
+Should the child be born despite this, the biological father would not be responsible for it.

-Currently, there is no right to a "financial abortion," or to opt out of fatherhood.
+Currently, there is no right to a financial abortion or to opt out of fatherhood.
 In one well-publicized case, a father in Michigan objected to child support payments when his ex-partner gave birth after knowing he did not want children.
-The court rejected his argument that, since a woman may avoid motherhood through abortion, the man had a right to disclaim responsibility for a child born against his wishes.
+The Court rejected his argument that, since a woman may avoid motherhood through abortion, the man had a right to disclaim responsibility for a child born against his wishes.

-Get Legal Help with Your Questions About Fathers' Rights and Abortion
+Get Legal Help With Your Questions About Fathers' Rights and Abortion

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help